-We are still glowing from the last three days of shared
+We are still glowing from our three days of shared learning,

-With thanks to our partner, Yolo Farm to Fork, who developed the
+to our partner, Yolo Farm to Fork, who developed the article

-article below, we offer some initial insights from this workshop,
+below, we offer some initial insights from this workshop, with

 Named after a mythical land from a novela when the Spanish first